XMTei/GifViewer/README.md

 - C#,Javascript

 ## Setup a Web Server
-- Language I use Azure App Service windows server to test this project.
+- Azure App Service windows server is used to test this project.
-- I believe Linux + ASP.NET core can be used, but need make a testing.
+- I believe Linux + ASP.NET core can be used, but need to test.

 ## Use of browsers
 - IE,Edge,Chrome,FireFox on Windows.